kylajaynee/MovieTrends/README.md

 # MovieTrends
-Final Project
+##Final Project

-### Members:
+#### Members:

 Kyla Ward
 Courtney Hayes

-##### Communication protocol- Primary slack group messaging and GitHub respository,
+##### Communication protocol for Group
+Primary communication through the group project slack channel as well as updating our group GitHub respository branch promptly.
-zoom group sessions when schedules allow typically weekends after 8pm.
-Update README individually with availabilty
+Zoom group sessions can be planned when schedules allow typically weekends after 8pm.
+Group will update and keep communication on scheduling open through the primary slack channel.

 ### Project Overview
-Topic: predict fan fiction populatiry (based on number of fics written) based on popularity (based on score) The reason seleced is in order to determine if there are any trends between movie scores and popularity in fan fiction tags.
-Sources: (insert source data by 2/9)
+For this final project we have chosen to use the skills learned in scraping websites, cleaning data, creating ERD and databases, and being able to present a cohesive story with visualizations.
+The data we will be working with is a list of movies released from 2010-2016 from the website IMDB with their movie rating and comparing to a fan fiction site AO3.
+This website collects tags for each movie name when there is a story added pertaining to the movie title.
+We will be trying to determine if there is a correlation between the popular movies releases and number of fan fiction stories.

-##### Timeline:
+##### Deliverable:
 Segment 1 2/9
 1. Source data chosen (website pulled from AO3 and IMBD dataset)
-2. Read sample data into Postgres with SQL (set primary keys/schema)
+2. Read sample data into Postgres with SQL
-3. Outline machine learning model (Courtney/Kyla)
+3. Outline machine learning model
-4. Update readme (DONE)
+4. README

-Segment 2 2/16
-1. Detail README that includes priject status, images, descriptions, and results
-2. Machine Learning Model including a confusion matrix and accuracy score
-3. Database that stores data for the project with at least two tables or collections (SQL)
-4. Update README Description of data exploration, descriptions of the anaylsis phase, technologoies, languages, tools, and algorithm and update current README info.

-Segment 3 2/23
-1. Detailed readme with project status, images, and results.
-2. Finish Machine Learning model including a confusion and accuracy score (Stock_Model.ipynb)
-3. Finish Database that stores data for the project with at least two tables or collections (SQL)
-4. A dashboard that has at least one interactive element (Tableau or Javascript Webpage)

-#### Presentation Final
+#### Presentation
-The selected topic and the reasoning for that selection A description of the data source.
-The questions that the team planned to answer with the data.
-A description of the data exploration phase of the project.
-A description of the analysis phase of the project.
-The technologies, languages, tools, and algorithms that the team used throughout the project.
-The results of the analysis.
-Any recommendations for a future analysis.
-Anything that the team would have done differently if they had more time.
-Additionally, the following requirements must be met:

-All the team members present in equal proportions.
-The team demonstrates the interactivity of the dashboard in real time.
-The presentation falls within any time limits that the instructor provides.

-###### Variables:
-X-
-y-
+The reason for selecting this topic is to create a machine learning model to help determine if movie popularity releases affect the number of fan fiction stories on this subject.By using a dataset from IMBD with a list of movies based on popularity, or high IMDB score, from 2010-2016 and the dataset scraped from the website A03 that includes each movie titles and containing the total number of stories uploaded to the site with this title tagged.
+We will be using our skills across the board with website scraping, cleaning data using Pandas, SQL and Postgres, creating a machine learning model, and being able to present our findings as if to a potential client.